 To be able to sign up for an examination you need access to the Internet and a LiU-ID (student account).

-No later than four days prior to the exam date, information on location and time will be posted in the Student Portal.
+No later than four days prior to the exam date, information on location, time and other important information will be posted in the Student Portal.
 You will also receive an e-mail notification to your student e-mail address.
 You can also find the exam location under Rooms in the Student Portal.
 Maps are available to help you locate where the exam is scheduled.

 It is very important that you cancel your registration for the examination if you cannot participate.
 To avoid high costs for locations, supervisors and material the cancelation must be done at the latest on the last registration day, normally 10 days before the examination.
 Please cancel the registration even if the deadline has passed.
 Even though the costs already incurred, resources can be redistributed.

-At LiU, written exams are not signed by the examinee with name and personal identity number.
-During the examination, each student is given an AID number (anonymous identity number) which replaces the student’s signature (name and personal identity number) on the exam.
+At LiU examinations are not signed by the examinee with name and personal identity number.
+During the examination, each student is given an AID number (anonymous identity number) which replaces the student’s signature (name and personal identity number) on the examination.

 The examination begins at exactly the time stated.
+LiU-card or identification must be presented to the supervisor when entering the examination room.
 Be there on time, at least 15 minutes before start.
 If you are registered for the exam and you arrive after the examination has started, you will have to wait outside the examination room 30 minutes before you are allowed to enter.
 If you are non-registered, you can still go to the examination room and have the possibility to sign up on a "List for non-registered".
 The list is placed outside the exam room 30 minutes before the exam starts.
 A non-registered student must always wait 30 minutes outside the exam room after the examination has started before entering the exam room is possible.
 The seats available are to be filled by the names on the waiting list and a supervisor will notify if you will get a place in the exam room after 30 minutes of the exam time have passed.
+Please note that this procedure only applies to a written examination, not a digital examination.

 If you arrive later than 30 minutes after the start of the examination, you do not have the right to participate.